AhmedNadar/ahmednadar/README.md

   - Private 'Souq' / Marketplace for private group of customers whom belongs to specific organization.
   - Holistic farmers for regenerative farmers community.
   - Built in Toronto is a platform for Canadian businesses and startups community.
-- 🌱 I’m currently learning Hotwire, Stimulus,
+- 🌱 I’m currently learning Hotwire, Stimulus, GPT AI in Ruby.
 - 💬 Ask me about Design, Tailwind CSS and Rails.
 - 📫 How to reach me: [@ahmednadar](https://twitter.com/ahmednadar) and [ahmednadar.com](http://ahmednadar.com/)